FYS4555 – Particle Physics

 - know how the electroweak theory explains phenomena such as matter-antimatter asymmetry and mass generation.

-- explain how today’s research attempts to address mysteries in physics today, nature of dark matter, the origin of antimatter and the behavior of the gravitational force at the microscopic scale
+- cam explain how today’s research attempts to address mysteries in physics today, the nature of dark matter, the origin of antimatter, and the behavior of the gravitational force at the microscopic scale.

 - know about some new theories such as Supersymmetry and Grand unification, which propose to explain some of the shortcomings of today’s knowledge of the universe.